yoyogias/botframework-sdk/specs/BotFrameworkSdkPipelinesOverview.md

 Packages are published and released using Release pipelines [here](https://fuselabs.visualstudio.com/SDK_v4/_release?_a=releases&view=all&path=%5C) and [here](https://fuselabs.visualstudio.com/SDK_Public/_release?_a=releases&view=all&path=%5C)

+Preview versions from the nightly builds are automatically published to [MyGet](https://botbuilder.myget.org/gallery).

 ## AI

 **[AI daily pipelines for DotNet and for JS](https://fuselabs.visualstudio.com/SDK_v4/_build?_a=allDefinitions&path=%5CAI%5C&treeState=XEFJ)** are scheduled to run once a night.

 AI does not have continuous integration or pull request validation pipelines.

+Pipelines for pushing to MyGet, NuGet and npmjs are [here](https://fuselabs.visualstudio.com/SDK_v4/_release?_a=releases&view=all&path=%5CAI).

 Source repo: [https://github.com/microsoft/botframework-solutions](https://github.com/microsoft/botframework-solutions)